 The required problems count as part of your grade.
 They are graded on neatness, completeness and correctness.
 If you find you need more practice, go back and work the EVEN problems.
 The EVEN problems are not counted towards your homework grade.
 During each test, the instructor will collect your homework notebook to grade you on the work to date.

 Worksheets (10%)

-These sheets are handed out in class and due on the last class day of the week unless otherwise indicated by the instructor.
+These sheets are handed out in class and due the next class unless otherwise indicated by the instructor.